How is your preschool handling the COVID-19 pandemic?

 Does my child need to speak any Italian?

 No!
 We have kids with all levels of Italian – from none at all to fluent.
 It makes for an excellent mix of levels and learning.
 Our program is deeply child centered, so we work with the children where they are to immerse them in the language in a way that makes them comfortable.

 What are the requirements for admission?

 The child must be 3 years of age and potty trained.

 No, we do not provide food at the school.
 We ask that parents include a healthy lunch and snacks for their children, along with a bottle of water.

 Yes, the Ramona has a playground in the center of the building for outdoor play.

 How many kids are in a class?

-The most students we can have is 10 students, based on current COVID guidelines.
-Normally, the limit would be 12.
+The current student limit is 12.
 We aim to keep our classes small because we are a language based program which benefits from smaller sizes.

 What is the cost?